-The first course in a three-quarter sequence that supports the student who chooses to advance their knowledge through examination and application of a broad spectrum of quantitative and qualitative research methods used in professional practice settings.
-Didactic and laboratory experiences draw on the student's advanced practice.
-Develops student's capacity to differentiate and apply the most appropriate and widely used research designs and methods of practice evaluation and renewal.
-Gives continuous attention to current federal and state requirements for assessing intervention effectiveness.
+First in a three-course sequence addressing quantitative and qualitative research methods used in professional practice settings.
+Addresses research designs and methods of practice evaluation and renewal with attention to federal and state requirements for assessing intervention effectiveness.
 Emphasizes self-evaluation and evaluation of practice effectiveness with individuals and families.